ridohan/stock-manager/README.md

 ## Getting Started

-This application is based on Spring, just simply launch like any other spring boot application
+This application is based on Spring, just simply launch like any other spring boot application with maven :
+> ./mvnw spring-boot:run

 Data is in memory using H2 database, data is wiped on each restart but a convenience class named LoadDatabase loads some dummy data for testing purpose.